-All claims should be submitted to the Humana Long-Term Care Plan within six months from the date of service, discharge from an inpatient setting or the date that the provider was furnished with the correct name and address of the managed care plan.
-When the Managed Care Plan is the secondary payer and the primary payer is an entity other than Medicare, the Managed Care Plan shall require the provider to submit the claim to the Managed Care Plan within ninety (90) days after the final determination of the primary payer, in accordance with the Medicaid Provider General Handbook.
-When the Managed Care Plan is the secondary payer and the primary payer is Medicare, the Managed Care Plan shall require the provider to submit the claim to the Managed Care Plan in accordance with timelines established in the Medicaid Provider General Handbook.
-The Managed Care Plan shall not deny Medicare crossover claims solely based on the period between the date of service and the date of clean claim submission, unless that period exceeds three (3) years.
-Humana Long-Term Care Plan shall not deny claims submitted by a nonparticipating provider solely based on the period between the date of service and the date of clean claim submission, unless that period exceeds 365 days.
+All claims should be submitted to the Humana Long-term Care Plan within six months from the date of service, discharge from an inpatient setting or the date that the provider was furnished with the correct name and address of the managed care plan.
+When the managed care plan is the secondary payer and the primary payer is an entity other than Medicare, the managed care plan shall require the provider to submit the claim to the managed care plan within 90 days after the final determination of the primary payer, in accordance with the Medicaid Provider General Handbook.
+When the managed care plan is the secondary payer and the primary payer is Medicare, the managed care plan shall require the provider to submit the claim to the managed care plan in accordance with timelines established in the Medicaid Provider General Handbook.
+The managed care plan shall not deny Medicare crossover claims solely based on the period between the date of service and the date of clean claim submission, unless that period exceeds 365 days.
 Claims that are incomplete, illegible or missing identifiable information may delay payment or could result in a denial of payment.
 For more information on claim submission, please visit our website at Humana.com/Humanalongtermcare.